 However, it would appear that other policy objectives are expected or implied, for example, government spokespersons have frequently stated that families exit homelessness more quickly if they are allocated to Hubs than if they are not.
-It is not clear what this expectation is based on: there is evidence that case management in itself helps families leave homelessness more quickly, but many families in hotels/B&Bs have case managers, so it is not clear what supports other than case management would lead to speedier exits from Hubs.
+It is not clear what this expectation is based on: there is evidence that case management helps families leave homelessness more quickly, but not that families exit homelessness from Hubs quicker than from B&Bs/hotels.

-Focus Ireland's experience is that families managing the crisis of homelessness have no alternative but to spend most of their time dealing with immediate challenges such as getting children to distant schools, or finding a place to stay that night.
+Focus Ireland's experience is that families managing the crisis of homelessness spend most of their time dealing with immediate challenges such as getting children to distant schools, or finding a place to stay that night.
 The time and energy they have to devote to the process of finding a new home is limited by the time-consuming nature of such tasks.
-This is one of the key benefits of a case management (or key worker) approach: as well as assisting with the task of finding a sustainable exit route from homelessness, it also supports in addressing those practical day to day challenges, so reducing family stress - which in turn reinforces the primary objective.
+This is the value of case management: it provides support in addressing those practical day to day challenges, reducing family stress, as well as assisting with the task of finding a sustainable exit route from homelessness.